liliatabea/myPortfolio/content/blog/Innofield/index.md

 Innofield (today [flow.swiss](https://flow.swiss/)) offers premium cloud services and Swiss-based, enterprise-class infrastructure as a service.
 They turned to [superdot](https://www.superdot.studio/) to visualize what their product is all about and make it understandable to a wider audience.

-The isometric visualization is structured in four parts, highlighting the four main features of the product.
+In teamwork, we created a storytelling microsite with isometric visualizations.
+The site is structured in four parts, highlighting the four main features of the product.

 <div class="kg-card kg-image-card kg-nopointer">